scarletthurford/scarletthurford/README.md

 # Data Analysis Project Portfolio

-This is a portfolio to showcase my projects, demonstrate my ability to extract insights and make data-driven decisions, and track my progress into the field of data analysis.
+This is a portfolio to showcase my projects, demonstrate my ability to extract insights and make data-driven decisions, and track my progress in the field of data analysis.

 ## Introducing Myself 👋